claudiu-cristea/drupal-dependencies/README.md

 ## Use cases

-### Get all installed modules requiring a given module
+### Get all installed modules depending on a given module

 ```bash
 ./vendor/bin/drush why:module --dependent-type=module